tvcstseng/access-gateway/README.md

 GET "http://localhost:8080/access"

-* Authorization header used access challenge.
+* Authorization header used access challenge
 * Input example Authorization: Basic "{requested_level}#{username}:{password}" encoded base64

-* On successful login sessions are granted to the browser
+#### on success
+* session cookie
-* CSRF token also given
+* CSRF cookie

 ### Hosted static-resources available

 GET "http://localhost:8080/resources"

-to retrieve list of all static resource relative paths
+will give a list of all static resources hosted by the server

 #### Usage
 * Resources can be accessed directly "http://localhost:8080/level1/low_access.txt"
 * Resources require session and appropriate access level to be requested

 #### Violations
-If no appropriate session and csrf token is found access violation (403) or csrf violation (400) is thrown
+If no appropriate session and csrf token is found an access(403)/csrf(400) violation is thrown.

 #### Basic CSRF protection